Carol P. Herbert, MD (Chair)

 Dr. Haywood L. Brown is a native of North Carolina.
 He received his undergraduate degree from North Carolina Agricultural and Technical State University in Greensboro and his Medical Degree from Wake Forest University School of Medicine in Winston-Salem, North Carolina.
 He completed his residency training in Obstetrics and Gynecology at the University of Tennessee Center for Health Sciences in Knoxville, Tennessee, followed by subspecialty fellowship training in Maternal and Fetal Medicine at Emory University School of Medicine/Grady Memorial Hospital in Atlanta, Georgia.
 Dr. Brown is Board Certified in Obstetrics and Gynecology and Maternal Fetal Medicine.

-He has served on the Board of Directors for the Society for Maternal Fetal Medicine and is past President of the Society.
+Dr. Brown as served as Chair of CREOG and he has served on the Board of Directors for the Society for Maternal Fetal Medicine and is past President of the Society.
 He is past President of the American Gynecological Obstetrical Society (AGOS).
 He also served as a Director of the American Board of Obstetrics and Gynecology.
-Dr. Brown is also past president of the North Carolina Obstetrical and Gynecological Society and is currently District IV Chair of ACOG.
+Dr. Brown ispast president of the North Carolina Obstetrical and Gynecological Society and is immediate past District IV Chair of ACOG.

 David Campbell, FACHE (Vice Chair)